mdrights/LiveSlak/README.txt

 Website: http://slackex.exton.net/

 A website offering Live versions based on many regular Linux distributions.
 The SlackEX version is loosely based on Slackware with a custom kernel and some tools that are not part of Slackware itself.
 I was unable to find the sources for this live distro.
+Its creator stopped SlackEX development in December 2017.

 ===== Liveslak Sources =====